AnirudhKumar99/MyChess/README.md

-# MyVersionOfChess
+# MyChess
 This is a simple chess game written using p5.js library.

-It still needs a checkmate condition.
+It still needs a Check and Checkmate condition.
-# MyChess